pbek/QOwnNotes/webpage/src/scripting/classes.md

     // This method also downloads remote images and transforms "data:image"
     // urls to local images stored in the media directory Q_INVOKABLE void insertHtmlAsMarkdownIntoCurrentNote(QString html);
+    // Reloads the current note by id
+    // This is useful when the path or filename of the current note changed Q_INVOKABLE void reloadCurrentNoteByNoteId();
 };
 ```